AknaRick/Rule34-Downloader/README.md

 > Yes, when running the program will ask you if you want to limit how
 > many images are downloaded

-**Whats this ``cachedsearch.r34`` file?**

->The program stores all the files it could find in this file.
-Should the
->program close before the download is complete; it can use this file to
->resume the download.
-Then when the download completes, the file gets
->deleted.
-If youre curious, open it in notepad

-**Why doesnt it have a popper gui?**

->I really dont see the point in implementing one, there is only one way
->to go through this program.
-Plus, a fully fledged GUI would just make
->the program more resource intensive, and not add anything truly useful.

 # Like what I do?

 Why not buy me a coffee? [https://paypal.me/LordOfPolls](https://paypal.me/LordOfPolls)